truecharts/public/charts/stable/plex/docs/migration_guide.md

 ![perms](./img/media-dataset-perms.png)

-If the perms are good you can move on to [migrate to new app](#migrating-app-data-to-new-app).
+Follow the prerequisites and then uninstall the original app.
+If the perms are good you can move on to [migrating to the new app](#migrating-app-data-to-the-new-app).

 ### Migrating Data from HostPath-ix-applications